About Dr. F. Krantz, Rheinisches Mineralien-Kontor

 The ore-deposits in the near and far surroundings of Freiberg seem to have fascinated the young man much more than his former studies in Pharmacy.
 Apart from establishing a collection of his own, Adam August Krantz got to know all the scientists and collectors who came from all over Europe to visit the prosperous ore-deposits.
 This certainly led to quit a few exchange trades and finally to the idea of establishing the business.

 Only four years later, in 1837, Krantz had already moved his business to Berlin.
 The Prussian capital was a center of science and thus provided the most favourable conditions for a swift development of the young enterprise.
-In addition the extensive travels of Adam August Krantz and his employees were responsible for the meteoric rise of the firm in the first few years.
+In addition the extensive travels of Adam August Krantz and his employees were responsible for the enormous rise of the firm in the first few years.

 The personal contact with numerous important scientist and collectors guaranteed long-lasting connections.
 In the old correspondence we find letters from DUFRENOY, DUNKER, HAUER, HOERNES, JAMESON, MICHELIN, OPPEL, PARTSCH to name only a few.
 In order to find new contacts and material, Krantz sent his employees all over Europe and even to North America.